smitelli/cosmodoc/src/content/topics/player-movement-functions/index.md

 The `mapcell` pointer is set up just like it was in the {{< lookup/cref name="DIR4" text="DIR4_SOUTH" >}} case, referring to the tile at the bottom left of the player's sprite position.

 `mapcell - (mapWidth * 2)` is a bit of linear addressing.
 The map is conceptually a two-dimensional array with a horizontal size of {{< lookup/cref mapWidth >}} and a not-relevant-right-now height.
 In actuality it's a one-dimensional array of tile elements in row-major order.
 Each single-element step represents a move in the horizontal direction, while a step of {{< lookup/cref mapWidth >}} represents a vertical move to the same column in an adjacent row.
 Subtracting `mapWidth * 2` from any tile position selects the location two tiles above.
-The value being dereferenced here is the map tile that is two rows above `mapcell`, which is the left tile in the middle row of the player's sprite, approximately where the suction cup hands are depicted.
+The value being dereferenced here is the map tile that is two rows above `mapcell`, which is the left tile in the middle row of the player's sprite, approximately where the suction cup hands are depicted on a west-facing player sprite.

 {{< lookup/cref TILE_CAN_CLING >}} determines if the tile at the player sprite's hand is clingable, and the result is stored in {{< lookup/cref canPlayerCling >}}.